KMD

-KMD released two studio albums, Mr. Hood (1991) and Black Bastards; the latter of which was cancelled by Elektra in 1994 and not officially released until 2000.
-Zev Love X subsequently changed his moniker to MF Doom and achieved success as a solo artist.
-Doom attempted to revive the KMD name in the 2010s, releasing a new song and announcing a comeback album in 2017, but no further updates or recordings surfaced before his death in October 2020.
+KMD released two studio albums, Mr. Hood (1991) and Black Bastards; the latter of which was recorded in 1993 and not officially released until 2000.
+Zev Love X subsequently changed his moniker to MF DOOM and achieved success as a solo artist.
+MF DOOM attempted to revive the KMD name in the 2010s, releasing two new songs, "Sorcerers" and "True Lightyears", and announcing a comeback album in 2017, but no further updates or recordings surfaced before his death in October 2020.

 History

 Zev Love X, DJ Subroc, and Jade 1 formed KMD in Long Beach, New York, in 1988.
 The three were Black Muslims active in the Nuwaubian Nation.
 KMD began as a graffiti crew; they also practiced breakdance.

 Onyx the Birthstone Kid soon replaced Jade 1, who left the group in order to finish high school.
 MC Serch, a native of nearby Far Rockaway, met the group at community functions and recruited them for a guest spot on "The Gas Face," a single off 3rd Bass' The Cactus Album.
 The guest appearance caught the attention of A&R executive Dante Ross, who signed KMD to Elektra Records.

 KMD released their debut album Mr. Hood in 1991.
 Its songs focus on racism and black empowerment in a comical manner.
 Subroc heavily sampled old children's television shows and recordings, including drops of Sesame Street character Bert on the singles "Who Me?" and "Humrush."
 Skits featuring KMD interacting with "Mr. Hood" (a series of samples from a language instruction tape) tie the album together.
 Stimulated Dummies co-produced Mr. Hood; the album also featured fellow Five Percenters, Brand Nubian appearing on "Nitty Gritty."
 Around the same time Mr. Hood was released, Zev Love X and Onyx testified before the United States Congress in support of the National Voter Registration Act, on behalf of Rock the Vote.

 The group recorded their follow up, Black Bastards, in 1993.
-The album was a departure from their lighthearted previous release with songs celebrating sex ("Plumskinnz"), drugs ("Smokin' That S*#%", "Contact Blitt", "Suspended Animation"), and drinking ("Sweet Premium Wine").
+The album was a departure from their lighthearted previous release with songs celebrating sex ("Plumskinzz"), drugs ("Smokin' That Shit", "Contact Blitt", "Suspended Animation (A Grey Expansion)"), and drinking ("Sweet Premium").
 Onyx left the group during the recording sessions.
-His verse was removed from "Plumskinzz" (the B-side to the "Nitty Gritty" single off Mr. Hood), which was included on Black Bastards as two separate tracks, "Plumskinzz.(Loose Hoe, God & Cupid)" (Zev Love X's verse) and "Plumskinzz.(Oh No I Don't Believe It!)"
-(Subroc's verse).
+His verse was removed from "Plumskinzz" (the B-side to the "Nitty Gritty" single off Mr. Hood), which was included on Black Bastards as two separate tracks, "Plumskinzz (Loose Hoe, God & Cupid)" (Zev Love X's verse) and "Plumskinzz (Oh No I Don't Believe It)" (Subroc's verse).
 Zev Love X created the cover art, a Sambo caricature being hanged in a game of hangman.